home-assistant/home-assistant.io/source/_components/envisalink.markdown

 An `envisalink` section must be present in the `configuration.yaml` file and contain the following options as required:

 ### Required Parameters
-- **host**: The ip address of the Envisalink device on your home network.
+- **host**: The IP address of the Envisalink device on your home network.
 - **panel_type**: `HONEYWELL` or `DSC`, depending upon which alarm system you have.
 - **user_name**: Which username to authenticate with when connecting to the device.
 On a Honeywell alarm panel, the username/password are the same.
 - **password**: Which password to authenticate with when connecting to the device.